-Mutual Aid Period: For all fires occurring on lands in Adams County, each Agency will assume responsibility for its own expenses during the first 12 hours unless otherwise agreed upon by the Jurisdictional Agency.
+Mutual Aid Period: For all fires occurring in Adams County, each agency will assume responsibility for its own expenses for the first operational period or twenty-four (24) consecutive hours whichever comes first, unless agreed upon by the jurisdictional agencies.
+The beginning of the operational period is measured from the time of the initial dispatch or tone or report of a fire to a dispatch center.
 The normal mutual aid period within Adams County will be 12 hours from the time of initial dispatch of the incident or report of the fire to a dispatch center.
 Assisting Agencies may opt to extend mutual aid on a case by case basis after the initial 12 hour period.
 This agreement should be documented by the Incident Commander.
 Additionally, the mutual aid period may be ended early by the requesting agency if that will help fulfill the needs of the incident.
 After the end of the mutual aid period, outside agencies may be eligible for the reimbursement of operational costs from the Jurisdictional Agency.